 For an SME that needs to track market evolution, setting up an intelligence Routine becomes trivial.
 Program a daily analysis of industry news, competitor activity on social media, and search trends related to your products.
 The AI synthesizes this information into an executive brief delivered to your inbox every morning.

 The traditional cost of such monitoring, outsourced to a consulting firm, easily exceeds $200 per month.
 A well-configured Routine can accomplish a comparable task for a fraction of that amount, with the added benefit of daily rather than weekly updates.
+The difference in cadence matters more than it first appears: a competitor's promotion spotted on the morning it happens leaves you room to react, whereas the same news in a report that lands a week later is often already irrelevant.

 Automatic Lead Qualification